Sasha Alex Sloan: 1995–2014: Early life and background

-Sloan grew up outside of Boston and taught herself to play on a piano her mother purchased when she was five.
-Her grandparents lived in Siberia, Russia, and she spent summers on their farm there as a child.
-When Sloan was nineteen, she moved to Los Angeles to pursue a career as a songwriter; she worked at a coffee shop to support herself.
-She made her US national TV debut on The Late Show with Stephen Colbert on February 6, 2019.
+Sloan was born on March 11, 1995.
+She grew up in South Boston and taught herself to play on a piano her mother purchased when she was five.
+Sloan's paternal grandparents were natives of Siberia, Russia, and she spent summers on their farm there as a child.
+Her maternal grandparents were both born and grew up in South Boston.
+Sasha spent a lot of time with them in Maine.

+After graduating from high school, she went on to study at the Berklee College of Music.
+When she got back home one day, she noticed that her parents had written the word "DORK" next to her room at their house.
+Sloan posted the photo on Reddit, which quickly became viral.
+Taking advantage of this opportunity, she pasted a link to her SoundCloud under the post.
+Soon enough, she was approached by Warner Chappell Music to sign a publishing deal.

+Sloan was 19 years old at this point and following the deal, she moved to Los Angeles to pursue a career as a songwriter; she worked at a coffee shop to support herself.

 2015–2017: Beginnings

 In 2015, Sloan was featured in the song "Phoenix" by Kaskade, as well as being credited for songwriting.
 Sloan continued her career by writing for artists including Idina Menzel, Maggie Lindemann and Camila Cabello.

 In 2017, Sloan was featured in the song "This Town" by Kygo, which she also cowrote.

 2018: Sad Girl and Loser

 Her debut EP, Sad Girl, was released by RCA on April 18, 2018.

+She co-wrote Juice WRLD's single "Black & White", which was released on May 23, 2018, and appeared on his debut studio album Goodbye & Good Riddance.

 Her second EP, Loser, was released by RCA on November 29, 2018.
 On the same day, she announced her first headlining tour to support the album.
-Her single "Older" from the album was performed on The Late Show with Stephen Colbert on February 6, 2019.
+Her single "Older" from the album was performed on The Late Show with Stephen Colbert on February 6, 2019, her US national TV debut.